 1. Create immersive, future-ready learning environments

 Creating digital learning environments that are immersive will be a differentiator moving forward for the education sector.
 “A recent trend our team has noticed is that institutions are altering teaching methods and moving away from large lecture halls towards smaller, more intimate groups.
 Augmented Reality (AR) and Virtual Reality (VR) are fuelling this shift as they make distance learning easier and more engaging,” says Martin Hamilton, Futurist at UK digital solutions provider to education, Jisc.
-“There is a real appetite to explore this technology in education from tutors and students alike and the role of the IT team is to facilitate, test technology out in pilot schemes and gather feedback to see what works.”
+“There is a real appetite to explore this technology in education from tutors and students alike and the role of the IT team is to facilitate, test technology out in pilot schemes and gather feedback to see what works and improves the student experience.”

 Jisc is tracking the opportunities and challenges presented by AR, VR and other fourth industrial revolution technologies as part of its Education 4.0 initiative.